Scott Wiseman: Lincoln Red Imps

 In June 2020, following his release from Salford City, Wiseman moved to Gibraltar to sign for Lincoln Red Imps.

+After 3 years at the club, Wiseman announced his retirement from playing on 18 May 2023.
+The next day, he was appointed Women's Football Development Manager at the GFA, where he had previously served as a Youth Development Officer during his playing career.

 International career

 England national youth teams

-Wiseman has also represented England at Under-20 level in the Toulon Tournament, a competition which saw then Hull City and England Under-21s manager Peter Taylor take charge of the England team.
+Wiseman represented England at Under-20 level in the 2005 Toulon Tournament, a competition which saw then Hull City and England Under-21s manager Peter Taylor take charge of the England side.

 Gibraltar

-Wiseman called up by the Gibraltar national football team for the first time on 19 November 2013 after it revealed he is eligible to play for the national team through his mother.
+Wiseman was called up by Gibraltar for the first time on 19 November 2013 after it was revealed that he was eligible to play for the team through his mother.
 Wiseman made his debut for Gibraltar in their first UEFA match on 19 November 2013, a 0–0 draw against Slovakia.
 This was Gibraltar's first game since being admitted to UEFA.

 Wiseman started in Gibraltar's World Cup qualifying match against Greece on the 6 September 2016.
-He assisted Liam Walker to score Gibraltar's first ever goal in a World Cup Qualifier in the 26th minute and equalize 1-1.
+He assisted Liam Walker to score Gibraltar's first ever goal in a World Cup Qualifier in the 26th minute and equalize 1–1.
 However, in the 44th minute Wiseman unfortunately scored an own goal to give Greece the lead back.
 Greece then followed up with two quickfire goals before halftime and won the match 4–1.

 Coaching career

 In March 2023 Wiseman put his international playing career on hold to take charge of the Gibraltar national under-16 football team in their upcoming UEFA Development Tournament in Bulgaria.
+He subsequently became head coach of the women's national team in 2023, as well as the U19 women's team.
+In 2024 he coached the men's U17 and U19 teams.

+In March 2025, he was appointed interim coach of the men's national team after the departure of Julio César Ribas, while remaining in charge of the women's team.
+He was subsequently kept on as head coach on a deal until March 2026. and left his role as women's team coach in June 2025 at the conclusion of their inaugural UEFA Women's Nations League campaign.